-In the midst of healing and grief, there are things I’ve learned about myself in this process.
-Here are five of them:
+In the midst of healing and grief, there are things I’ve learned about myself in this hard process.

 Have you learned anything about yourself or about how to adult since your loss?
 Are there things you wish you could change?

 Christy Wopat is a 4th grade teacher and writer.
 She lives in Wisconsin with her husband and who hilarious, energetic children, and without her boy/girl twins, Sophie and Aiden, who lived for a very short time in 2009.
 She is honored to share her words in hopes of breaking the stigma surrounding infant loss and grief.